Blue Heelers: episode guide

 July 22, 1998

-When a visiting detective is accused of murdering a petty criminal and drug user, Maggie and PJ find their relationship under great pressure.
-The dead man was a vital link in the case involving three missing police guns and the discovery of Det.
-Sgt.
-Ben Stewart crouching over his body leads to suspicion that he is the murderer.
-Stewart has made no secret of his feelings for Maggie and he turns to her for help.
-While Maggie believes in Stewart's innocence, PJ can only go on the evidence.
+Maggie and PJ find their relationship under pressure when a visiting detective is accused of murdering a petty crim and drug user.
+The dead man is a vital link in a case involving three missing police guns and the discovery of Ben Stewart crouched over his body leads inevitably to the conclusion that he is the murderer.

 Intervention